Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: The effect domination set and a notion of identifiability

 \section{The effect domination set and a notion of identifiability}

 One may expect that identifiability with soft interventions is not much different from hard interventions, since soft interventions can approximate hard interventions with arbitrary accuracy.
-However, we will show that this is not the case, since hard interventions have the unique effect of isolating a latent variable from its cause.
-We provide a simple example below to illustrate this issue:
+However, we will show that this is not the case.
+At a high level, hard intervention is more powerful than soft intervention because it is capable of isolating a latent variable from its direct cause while soft interventions is not, so soft interventions can sometimes fail to identify the true causal relationship from a mixture of causal effects.

-\begin{example} Let $G$ be a causal graph with $d=3$ nodes and edges $1\to 2$ and $2\to 3$.
-We have access to observations from a set of environments $\mathfrak{E}$.
-It turns out that there is no way to distinguish between the following two structural equation models:

-where $\epsilon_i^E, i=1,2,3$ are independent noise variables, if we do not change the causal graph $\G$, no matter what environment $E$ that we have.

-This issue does not exist when we assume access to hard interventions on node $3$, which effectively removes the edge $2\to 3$.
-Specifically, with hard intervention on $\vz_3$, the variables $\vz_2$ and $\vz_3$ become independent.
-But by definition, $\vv_2 = \vz_2$ and $\vv_3 = \vz_2+\vz_3$ must be dependent, so this intervention cannot be realized by any hard intervention on $\vv_3$, thereby providing a way to distinguish between the above models.